Nasa is about to find out if it can save us from armageddon

-When will Nasa spacecraft launch to crash into asteroid – and when will find out if we can be saved from armageddon?
+When will Nasa spacecraft crash into asteroid – and when will we find out if we can be saved?

-Nasa is about to launch a spacecraft that might one day help save us from armageddon.
+Nasa has launched a spacecraft that could one day help save us from armageddon.

 The Dart – or Double Asteroid Redirection Test – mission will see Nasa test whether it might be possible to redirect a future asteroid that could be coming to collide with Earth.